johnwargo/glowing-pumpkin-udp-sync/udp-sender-pi-pico-w/readme.md

 | `wifi_ssid`        | Enter your local Wi-Fi network name (SSID). |
 | `wifi_ssid`        | Enter your local Wi-Fi network password.|

+When you're done, the file should look something like this (with your information in it, of course):

 ```python
 broadcast_prefix = "pmpkn::"
 delay_max = 10